What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 It’s generally simple to figure out how to use POS systems—with user-friendly interfaces that are often customizable, plus training tools, you and your staff will be able to learn the ins and outs of POS transactions.

-The checkout process is also a perfect time to gather customer information that leads to data that serves them better.
+The checkout process is also a perfect time to gather information for customer relationship management (CRM).
 In short, POS systems can help:

 - Collect general customer contact information